Crawling in Rogue's dungeons with (partitioned) A3C: Neural Network Architecture

 \subsection{Reward shaping}

 We designed the following reward function: \begin{enumerate} \item a positive reward ($+1$) is given when using a door never used before \item a positive reward ($+1$) is given when, after an action, one or more new doors are found \item a huge positive reward ($+10$) is given when descending the stairs \item a small negative reward ($-0.01$) is given when taking an action that does not change the state (eg.: try to cross a wall) \end{enumerate} The chosen reward values are not random.
 In fact each floor contains at most $9$ rooms and each room has maximum $4$ doors, thus on each floor the cumulative reward of the rewards of type 1 and 2 can not exceed $9\cdot(4+2) = 54$.
 But what normally happens, in the episodes with the best return, is that only about $\frac{2}{3}$ of the cumulative reward is given by finding new rooms.
 This is true because negative rewards are enough to teach the agent not to take useless actions and, in the meantime, they do not significantly affect the balance between room exploration and stair descent. \\ The result is that the agent is encouraged both to descend the stairs and to explore the floor, and this impacts positively and significantly on its performance.
+In future work we plan to employ sparser reward functions that are not as problem specific.